Find food that fits your pet’s needs

 Find a dog food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

 You probably know some humans who deal with dandruff, but did you know dogs get dandruff, too?
 You may have noticed your pup scratching more often or seen white flakes on their bedding.
 Besides irritated skin, these signs can also point to a skin condition called walking dandruff.

 When should you visit your vet for your dog’s dandruff?
 Since the signs of canine dandruff can be very similar to other skin issues, it's important to know what to watch out for and the possible treatment options to consider.

 The Facts About Dog Dandruff

 Dandruff is the presence of dead skin cells on your dog's coat.
-Depending on the colour of your dog's fur it may be difficult to actually see the flakes, but they are often visible when they hop off the couch or put their head in your lap.
+Depending on the colour of your dog's fur, it may be difficult to actually see the flakes, but they are often visible when they hop off the couch or put their head in your lap.

 There are many ways a dog's skin can get irritated.
 From excessive licking to a nutritional issue, the root cause of dandruff can sometimes be difficult to identify.
 The first thing to ask yourself is whether you notice the dandruff all over your pup's coat or just in a particular area.
 Irritated skin in one concentrated spot could be due to a reaction to something your dog came in contact with, or it could be a more serious problem like an infection or parasite.
-Once you notice dandruff, monitor your dog's condition for a day, and visit the vet if their itching worsens or does not go away.
+Once you notice dandruff, consider visiting your vet for help.
+If you notice additional signs such as itching, reddened skin, irritation, or scaly patches of hair loss, then the best advice would be to consult with your vet immediately for further help.
 Since skin issues can have genetic, environmental, nutritional or parasitic causes, sometimes several different treatment options have to be explored.